-ED 610 - Basic Human Interaction
+CNSL 610 - Basic Human Interaction

 This course uses a micro skills training approach to teach students the fundamentals of effective inter-personal communication.
 Designed for counseling, education, and administration majors, this course emphasizes both a theoretical understanding of the various skills as well as the practices that demonstrate those skills.
 Students are required to make one videotape of a mock helping session, demonstrating acquisition of skills, which are reviewed individually with the course instructor.
-Prerequisites & Notes Offered: Fall and Spring.
+Prerequisites & Notes Offered: Fall and spring semesters Credits: 3

-ED 611 - Psychotherapy for Children
+CNSL 611 - Psychotherapy for Children

 This course is designed for students who plan to provide therapy/counseling to children and focuses on the principles and skills required of the counselor working with children in educational and mental health settings.
 The major treatment modalities currently used by counseling professionals are reviewed and demonstrated.
 Studies provide an understanding of ethical and multicultural perspectives.
 This is a foundation course in the PsyD program.
-Prerequisites & Notes Offered:
+Prerequisites & Notes Offered: Summer semester Credits: 3

-Summer.
-Credits: 3

-ED 612 - Professional Issues in School Counseling
+CNSL 612 - Professional Issues in School Counseling

 This course introduces students to concepts, trends, and skills needed to successfully negotiate the demands of the school counseling internship.
 Students will be expected to integrate the concepts discussed in this course in order to develop, plan and initiate effective intervention strategies for clients while being mindful of ethical and legal issues and standard best practice standards.
 Emphasis is placed on the ASCA National Model for School Counseling as well as the NH State Dept. of Education's Standards for Comprehensive Guidance Programs and Curriculum Frameworks.
 A case study approach will be used.
-Prerequisites & Notes Offered:
+Prerequisites & Notes Offered: spring and summer semesters Credits: 3